Are you a native Arabic, from a country where Arabic is the official language?

 There are many teaching jobs, and ways to give Arabic language classes.
 These don't always have to follow the official teaching standards.

-The teaching of Arabic in the US is carried out:
+The teaching of Arabic in Australia is carried out:

-- Within the school environment (from primary to secondary school and initiation)
+- Within the school environment (from primary to high school and higher tertiary education)

 - In associations (language schools to learn literary Arabic)